cincheo/ini/README.md

 ## A factorial process (rule-based style)

-On contrary to a function, a process runs asynchronously and can only contain rules.
+On contrary to a function, a process runs asynchronously and can only contain rules (a.k.a. guarded commands).
 In an INI process, all the rules continue to be executed until none is applicable anymore or if the process has returned a value (using an explicit ``return`` statement).
 For instance, here is the factorial implementation with a process (rule-based style).

 ```javascript
 process fac(n) {